Stacked Intelligent Metasurface-Enhanced MIMO OFDM Wideband Communication Systems: Problem Formulation and Solution of the Proposed Wideband SIM for MIMO OFDM

 where $\alpha$ is a complex scaling factor compensated by SIM.

 \begin{remark} \textnormal{The scaling factor $\alpha$ aims to compensate for the adaptive gain in the SIM-enhanced architecture.
-Again, unlike conventional architectures relying on baseband digital processing, the SIM-enhanced fully-analog beamforming system avoids additional hardware overhead.
-These energy saving parts can be utilized to compensate for the energy loss caused by passing through the SIM.} \end{remark}
+Again, unlike conventional architectures relying on baseband digital precoding and combining, the SIM-enhanced fully-analog beamforming system avoids additional hardware overhead.
+These energy-saving parts can be utilized to compensate for the energy loss caused by passing through the SIM.} \end{remark}

 However, direct optimization over the entire system bandwidth $B$ faces significant challenges due to the physical and EM constraints of SIM architectures.
 As illustrated in Table~\ref{IFT}, the effective bandwidth $B_e$ defines the range within which the SIM can achieve optimal diagonalization of the end-to-end channel matrix.
 When the system operates within $B\le B_e$, the fitting error $\mathrm{\Gamma}$ approaches zero, enabling interference-free parallel subchannels.
 However, where $B> B_e$, it may be hard to use SIMs to produce the desired diagonal channel response, and each data stream suffers from increased interference.